pazcm/physiotherapy-centre/README.md

 Each page was audited using Chrome Dev Tools Audit functionality.

 - HTML was validated using the Markup Validation Service provided by The World Wide Web Consortium: https://validator.w3.org/
-- CSS was validated using the CSS Validation Service provided by The World Wide Web Consortium: https://jigsaw.w3.org/css-validator/
+- CSS was validated using the CSS Validation Service provided by The World Wide Web Consortium: https://jigsaw.w3.org/css-validator/ see link => http://jigsaw.w3.org/css-validator/validator$link

 ###### Test case:
  __Contact form:__